javenschuetz/nathans-mean-bootstrapper/README.md

 6. `cd scripts/init_machine`
 7. execute the init_machine script
 8. if necessary, run `npm install`
+9. it may be necessary to disable ufw if running locally: `ufw disable`

 #### other setup
 1. Set up ssh config file